Alleinx/Notes/Python/Book_Learning_python/effective_python/effective_python.md

             - Try to avoid using ```nonlocal``` keyword; And if needed, create a class to include and track variables need ```nonlocal``` keyword.

 - Item16: Consider Generators instead of Returning Lists. (!)
-    - When need to write a function that process a sequence of data and return a sequence of result, always use Generator instead of returning List.
+    - When need to write a function that process a sequence of data and return a sequence of result, conxider Generator instead of returning List.
+        - Commonly used in user iterable object.
     - Syntax: ```... yield value ...```.
     - **Beware**: generator results can only be iterated once; If need to store the result, store result in list/array first, or use defensive iterating rules.

-- Item17: Be Defensive when iterating over arguments (!)
+- Item17: **Be Defensive when iterating over arguments** (!)
     - Beware of functions that iterate over *input arguments multiple times*.
 If these arguments are iterators, you may missing values after the first traverse.
         - You can convert the argument into a container, but will consume lots of memory if the obj is large.
         - Or be defensive: You can detect an obj is an iterator instead of a container by using ```iter(obj) is iter(obj)```, and only manipulate container obj.
 Outside iterator will be exhausted if used inside a method.